 Many adult students, as well as students just out of high school, have difficulties making the transition to college.
 These transition difficulties are most apparent in the areas of math, reading and writing skills, study skills, test-taking skills, time management, and decision-making.
 The purpose of the following courses is to help the student gain the necessary background and coping skills for a successful college experience.

-On the basis of their new-student assessment scores, students can be placed into one or more of the following courses:
+Based on their new-student assessment scores, students can be placed into one or more of the following courses:

-New students and students returning to NC State after an absence of one year or more are required to complete the application to the college and meet with a Success Coach/Advisor.
+New students and students returning to NC State after an absence of one year or more are required to complete the application to the college and Accuplacer assessment before enrolling.
 Students may process no more than two registrations per visit to the Student Records Office.
 Students have the right to appeal to the faculty instructing their desired course for entrance after the deadline.
 However, the College and the faculty reserve the right to deny a student entrance into any course after the established deadline.
 If the faculty gives the student permission to register, the student must present a signed permission form from the course instructor to the Office of Student Records no later than the end of the business day on the second Monday of the term.
 The student must also attend the first day of the scheduled class.

 Courses can be dropped from a schedule through the withdrawal date established on the academic calendar for the term.
 Student initiated withdrawals are processed in the Office of Student Records (see Withdrawing from a Course).

-College Tech Prep programs prepare high school students for the high skill, high demand technical careers required for an increasingly complex global economy.
+College Tech Prep programs prepare high school students for the high-skill, high-demand technical careers required for an increasingly complex global economy.
 College Tech Prep emphasizes math, science and technology for Ohio’s economic development.